Anomalous Kerr Effect in SrRuO$_3$ Thin Films

-Figure \ref{fg:data} shows measurements of Kerr rotation $\theta_K$ at normal incidence, Hall resistance $R_{xy}$, and magnetization $M$, at temperatures from $50$\,K to $130$\,K for an 88 nm thick SrRuO$_3$ sample on LSAT.
-While the magnetization (a) has the shape of a typical hysteresis loop, both $R_{xy}$ (b), and the Kerr rotations at $\lambda\!=\!594$\,nm (c) and $\lambda\!=\!633$\,nm (d), show a large additional bump-like contribution similar to the THE seen in systems hosting magnetic skyrmions.
-Such an additional contribution was also observed in $R_{xy}$ measurements on few-unit cell ultrathin films and attributed to skyrmion THE.
-For longer wavelengths such as $\lambda\!=\!810$\,nm (e) and $950$\,nm (seen in Figs. 2 and 3 for $69$\,nm and $120$\,nm thick samples, respectively), however, this additional contribution is no longer present in our samples, and the Kerr rotation appears to track the magnetization curve.
-We note that $R_{xy}$ at saturation magnetization, seen at large positive or negative magnetic fields, changes sign with temperature between $T\!=\!95$\,K and $T\!=\!80$\,K, as has been reported previously.
-We observe that the Kerr angles at $\lambda\!=\!594$\,nm and $\lambda\!=\!633$\,nm exhibits a similar sign change, but occurring between $T\!=\!130$\,K and $T\!=\!115$\,K, while this sign change is entirely absent at the highest wavelength.
+Figure~\ref{fg:data} shows measurements of the Kerr rotation $\theta_K$ at normal incidence, Hall resistance $R_{xy}$, and magnetization $M$, at temperatures from $80$\,K to $130$\,K for an 88 nm thick SrRuO$_3$ sample on LSAT.
+We show and discuss only the real part of the Kerr rotation at $\lambda\!=\!$ 600, 700, and 800\,nm; the imaginary part, and additional data at $500$ and $1500$\,nm, can be found in the SM \cite{suppmat}.
+While the magnetization (a) has the shape of a typical hysteresis loop, both $R_{xy}$ (b), and the Kerr rotations at $\lambda\!=\!600$\,nm (c) and $\lambda\!=\!700$\,nm (d), show a large additional bump-like contribution similar to the topological contribution seen in systems hosting magnetic skyrmions.
+Such an additional contribution was also observed in previous $R_{xy}$ measurements on few-unit cell ultrathin films, and was attributed to skyrmions \cite{Matsuno2016, Pang2017, Ohuchi2018, Qin2019, Meng2019, TWNoh_NatMat2018}.
+For longer wavelengths such as $\lambda\!=\!800$\,nm (e) and $\lambda\!=\!1500$\,nm (see SM), however, this additional contribution is no longer present in our samples, and $\theta_K$ tracks the magnetization curve.

+In addition to these anomalies, the values of $R_{xy}$ and each $\theta_K$ at large fields, where the magnetization is uniform, change in very different way as the temperature (and therefore the value of this uniform magnetization) is varied.
+To see this clearly, we show in (f) these values, which we define as $R_{xy,U}(T)$ and $\theta_{K,U}(T)$ plotted against the corresponding value of the saturation magnetization $M(T)$.
+(The subscript $U$ denotes ``uniform'' since the high field regime is expected to have a uniform magnetization across the sample.)
+For the data at $\lambda\!=\!800$\,nm and $\lambda\!=\!1500$\,nm, the result of this is approximately linear.
+Because at these wavelengths the hysteresis loops simply track the magnetization (with no anomalies), we conclude that $\theta_K \propto M$ across all temperatures and field values.
+For the $R_{xy}$, $\lambda\!=\!600$\,nm and $\lambda\!=\!700$\,nm data, however, there is a clearly nonlinear relationship, including a zero crossing at some $M\textgreater0$ for each of them.